Introduction to Private Financing

 • Credit/employment improvements expected, qualify for traditional bank financing ASAP

-• Normalize cash flow/operations, qualify for bank lending
+• Normalize cash flow/operations, whereupon you can then qualify for bank lending

 • Qualify for construction financing